 We all know that there are no free lunches in this world.
 Hence, the “free advice” you think you are receiving, may not be free at all!
 It is just that you are not paying directly – that’s all.
 Unfortunately, most people do not realize that.
 The entire financial services space operates on commissions based on products sales.

 These agents’ “advice” is tailored to pushing their products without any real understanding of the client’s full picture – their specific situation and hence their requirements.
-Also, such “advice” is generally return centric and not really tailored to the needs of the client.
+Also, such “advice” generally returns centric and not really tailored to the needs of the client.
 Hence, such “advice” may neither be of great quality nor would it be conflict-free.

 We already pay for various services…